NU-Digital-Cultures/Trout/Project Research/StudentTenants/StudentRenting.md

 - Cheapest rent in the UK is Newcastle however this does not prevent landlords not solving maintenance issues
 <br>

 ### Weale, S. (2023) 'University Students in England 'have 50p a week to live on after rent', *The Guardian*, 26 October.
-Available at: https://www.theguardian.com/money/2023/oct/26/university-students-england-50p-a-week-after-rent (Accessed: 6 May 2024).
+Available at: https://www.theguardian.com/money/2023/oct/26/university-students-england-50p-a-week-after-rent (Accessed: 22 April 2024).
 - Student maintenance loans are falling short of their function to support student living, with the loan being "almost entirely wiped out by rent alone"
 <br>

+### National Union of Students (2024) *Housing Policy*.
+Available at: https://www.nus.org.uk/housing#:~:text=Many%20students%20find%20themselves%20in,prioritise%20employment%20over%20their%20degrees.
+(Accessed: 22 April 2024).
+- The housing crisis for students= the struggle to find accomodation that is both affordable and safe (and also suited to the tenant's needs)
+- "Many students find themselves in accommodation that is overcrowded, unsafe and unsanitary.
+Especially with the Cost of Living Crisis, rents are rising rapidly to unsustainable levels, and more students are having to work and prioritise employment over their degrees."
+- This site advices that "Students should have access to information and advice on common housing issues like contracts (including rent rises), basic accommodation standards, and evictions.
+Students need to know their rights and be empowered to enforce them when they are breached by landlords.
+The information and advice must be written in a way that is clear and simple for everyone.
+Translations would also be preferable for those who may not have English as their first language."
+- This is **exactly** our approach :warning:

+### Malone, M. (2023) 'Existential housing crisis at UK universities leaves students struggling, says NUS', *Sky News*, 23 December.
+Available at: https://news.sky.com/story/existential-housing-crisis-at-uk-universities-leaving-students-struggling-13035841 (Accessed: 22 April 2024).
+- "while the student population has risen by 400,000 since 2019, the number of available student houses has dropped by 19,000 in the same period."
+-  A student "ended up spending much of it living on campus rather than in a student house because she said it was more affordable"
+-  The student is quoted: "I was looking for a house, but everything seemed quite out of my budget."
+-  However some students are unable to live on campus as accomoodation spaces are full

 ## ↪️ From this debates research, these are the key problems students face when renting:
 ⚠️⚠️⚠️
-- The renting market: high rents in student accomodation/ halls of resdience and private properties.
+- The renting market: high rents in private properties.
 This becomes a form of extortion in the sense that renting prices increase without student renters' financial means increasing simultaneously.
+Forces students to live in student accomodation or really far out from city centre areas (where they should be able to live) and then, oftentimes, student accomodation spaces are **full**
-- Students are left living in poor quality but costly halls of residence/ properties as a result
+- Some students are left living in poor quality but costly privately rented properties as a result
 - Lack of affordable properties as the market is currently bolsters short-term tenancy approaches with high rents
-- Landlords placing there own interests above student welfare
+- Landlords consistently placing there own interests above student welfare
 <br>

 ## Private Renting Sector UK Reforms